laurent-g/triangulation/README.md

-Import dans Eclipse 3.8 :
+Import in Eclipse 3.8 :

 + File / Import
 + Select an import source : Git / Projects from Git